 Since its earliest days, the FBI has helped protect the civil rights of the American people.
 A dozen of its first 34 special agents, for example, were experts in peonage—the modern-day equivalent of slave labor.
-The Bureau began battling the KKK as early as 1918, and for years it handled so-called color of law cases involving police brutality.
+The Bureau began battling the KKK as early as 1918, and for years it handled color of law cases involving police brutality.
 Today, protecting civil rights remains one of its top priorities.

 The FBI is the primary federal agency responsible for investigating allegations regarding violations of federal civil rights statutes.
 These laws are designed to protect the civil rights of all persons—citizens and non-citizens alike—within U.S. territory.
 Using its full suite of investigative and intelligence capabilities, the Bureau today works closely with its partners to prevent and address hate crime, human trafficking, color of law violations, and Freedom of Access to Clinic Entrances (FACE) Act violations.